YamamotoLabUCSF/SampleSheet/README.md

 >(see 'Input notes' for details).

-Note on index usage: In this script, i7 is designated for use in full plate format (each well is uniquely barcoded by a single i7 index), whereas i5 defines all wells of a specific plate (up to 96 wells in a single plate are barcoded by a common i5 index).
+Note on index usage: In this script, each i7 index identifies an individual well within a 96-well plate format (each well is uniquely barcoded by a single i7 index), whereas a single i5 index defines all wells of a specific plate (up to 96 wells in a single plate are barcoded by a common i5 index).
 Primer sequences (and indices used by SampleSheet.py) can be found in associated files, i7\_barcode\_primers.xls and i5\_barcode\_primers.xls.

 For further usage details, please refer to the following manuscript:
->*Ehmsen, Knuesel, Stenglein, Martinez, Asahina, Aridomi, DeRisi, Yamamoto (2019)*
+>*Ehmsen, Knuesel, Martinez, Asahina, Aridomi, Yamamoto (2019)*

 Please cite usage as:
 >SampleSheet.py
->*Ehmsen, Knuesel, Stenglein, Martinez, Asahina, Aridomi, DeRisi, Yamamoto (2019)*
+>*Ehmsen, Knuesel, Martinez, Asahina, Aridomi, Yamamoto (2019)*